Best Baby Carrier

 If your child has delicate skin, the Maya may not be at the top of your list, given that the material is somewhat scratchy.
 However, the Maya zipper pocket is so useful and easily within reach, giving the wearer a feature we didn't see on any other sling in our tests.
 Overall, the thicker fabric can be comfortable for the wearer and ideal for winter use, and we feel the wearable comfort makes up for the lack of softness.

 Best Traditional Carrier

-The BabyBjorn Carrier One is a soft structured carrier with three potential positions for children between 8-33 lbs.
-This carrier is a quality contender with multiple adjustment points that provide parents and babies a custom fit for comfort and security.
-This BabyBjorn has safety buckles that work well and forward pull adjustment straps for on-the-go changes, and the seat width is adjustable depending on the baby's age or size.
-The One is easy to put on, and you can attach it before you pick up your baby, making it significantly more straightforward (and potentially safer) than the wrap carriers we tested that can necessitate a helper.
+The BabyBjorn Carrier One is a soft structured option with three positions for little ones between 8-33 lbs.
+This product is a quality contender with multiple adjustment points providing parents and babies with a custom fit for comfort and security.
+This BabyBjorn has safety buckles that work well and has forward pull adjustment straps for quick on-the-go alterations, and the seat width is adjustable depending on the baby's age or size.
+The One is easy to put on, and you can attach it before you pick up your baby, making it significantly more straightforward (and potentially safer) than the wrap carriers we tested that often necessitate a secondary helper.

-This carrier is one of the most expensive in our lineup, which could place it lower on the list for those on a tight budget.
-However, for a structured carrier, the price is only average.
-The One is also hang to dry only, which can result in a significant downtime depending on your climate (humidity is not your friend).
-Outside of the unfortunate washing instructions (given that babies are messy and cleaning is frequent), we think most families will find the One can be the potential "one" for them.
+This carrier is one of the most expensive in the review, which might put it lower on the list for parents with smaller budgets.
+However, for a structured carrier, the price is average compared to the competition.
+The One is also drip dry only, resulting in a significant downtime depending on your climate (humidity is not your friend).
+Outside of the unfortunate washing instructions (babies are messy and cleaning could be frequent), we think most parents will find the One can be the potential "one" for them.

 Read review: BabyBjorn One